jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 America didn't enter the war right away.
 In fact, several years into the conflict the US still had a tiny military.
 But when Japan attacked in late 1941, and the Nazis declared war, the two "awoke a sleeping giant."
 This phrase describes America because it didn't matter the American military was small.
 Because her industrial base was extensive, her technical expertise was precise, and most importantly, her people were happy.

-Led by industrialists [William S. Knudsen](https://en.wikipedia.org/wiki/William_S._Knudsen), and [Henry J. Kaiser](https://en.wikipedia.org/wiki/Henry_J._Kaiser) (both with no formal education) America's "Victory" war production program quickly outproduced the Axis countries.
+Led by industrialists [William S. Knudsen](https://en.wikipedia.org/wiki/William_S._Knudsen), and [Henry J. Kaiser](https://en.wikipedia.org/wiki/Henry_J._Kaiser) (both had no formal education) America's "Victory" war production program quickly outproduced the Axis countries.
 Even though Germany, Japan, and Italy were already geared for war, the American worker was twice as productive as a German, and four times more than a Japanese.
 The Ford Motor Company alone made more war equipment than all of Italy.
+General Motors had 16,000 suppliers, all in America.

 You can read more about America's [transformation during World War II](https://en.wikipedia.org/wiki/Home_front_during_World_War_II) on Wikipedia.
-The point is, America got into the war in late 1941, and it was all over within 3 and a half years.
+The point is, America got into the war in late 1941, and it was all over within three and a half years.
 A big reason is the blazing speed America designed, built, and delivered new tanks, planes, and ships.
 More proof that the civilization that adapts the fastest wins.

 And today, we're struggling to figure out where to get more face masks, hand sanitizers, and ventilators.

 On the bright side, having our backs against the wall makes us adapt.
 Among the technical innovations, World War II is when America updated its culture.
-Finally, women and blacks got to show their full potential in the frontline and assemly line of the war.
+Finally, women and blacks got to show their full potential in the frontline and assembly line.

-It's no surprise the equality, and civil rights movements upgraded even further after its people helped win the war.
+It's no surprise the equality and civil rights movements upgraded our culture after its people learned to master new levers of power.
 We can follow suit and start to remake our society during this pandemic by adopting a modern philosophy for the Internet Age.

 ![WW2 Broke Barriers](https://techvolution.io/content/images/2020/04/ww2-shipyard.jpg)

-This photo was taken in 1943 in Pascagoula Mississipi.
+_This photo was taken in 1943 in Pascagoula Mississipi.
 While most German and Japanese women were prohibited from working, America was adapting away from old traditions.
 Its no surprise which philosophy won.
-Credit: [National Archives Catalog](https://catalog.archives.gov/id/522890)
+Credit: [National Archives Catalog](https://catalog.archives.gov/id/522890)_

 ## Click